Jacksonville International Airport: Expansion

 In 2018, the airport handled 6,460,253 passengers, breaking the previous record set in 2007.
 7,186,639 passengers were handled in 2019.
-This increase in traffic prompted the JAA to revive the plan to rebuild concourse B. The new concourse could open as early as 2022, providing six additional gates and could be expanded later with six more.
+This increase in traffic prompted the JAA to revive the plan to rebuild concourse B and in 2019 RS&H and Jacobs Engineering were chosen to perform the design, while Balfour Beatty was selected as the construction manager for the concourse B project.
+However, the project was put on hold again due to the COVID-19 pandemic and resulting decrease in passenger demand.
+By 2022 traffic recovered to over 6.5 million passengers annually and the expansion project was restarted.
+On May 10, 2024, ground was broken on the new Concourse B, which will house six new gates, with the ability to expand to up to 10 additional gates.
+Concourse B is anticipated to be completed by the end of 2026.
 The design of concourses A and C also allow them to be extended to accommodate additional gates.
-In 2019, RS&H and Jacobs Engineering were chosen to perform the design, while Balfour Beatty was selected as the construction manager for the concourse B project.
-However, due to the COVID-19 pandemic the terminal B expansion project was put on hold again.
-By 2022 traffic recovered to over 6.5 million passengers annually and the expansion project was restarted, with construction on concourse B expected to commence in summer 2023.

 Operations

 Facilities

 The airport covers 7911 acre and has two concrete runways: 08/26, 10,000 x 150 ft (3,048 x 46 m) and 14/32, 7,701 x 150 ft (2,347 x 46 m).
-The terminal at JIA is composed of a baggage claim area, on the first floor and a ticketing area on the second floor, at the front of the structure.
+The terminal at JAX is composed of a baggage claim area, on the first floor and a ticketing area on the second floor, at the front of the structure.
 Past baggage claim and ticketing is the mezzanine, where shops, restaurants and the security checkpoint are located.
 Beyond the mezzanine are the airport's Concourses A and C, which include 10 gates each (for a total of 20), along with other shops and restaurants.

 The airport also has a Delta Sky Club on Concourse A and a multi-airline passenger club located behind the airside food court.

 There are three galleries located off of the main courtyard before the security checkpoint.
 One features an art exhibit, the second houses a revolving exhibit about a Jacksonville-area landmark or institution, and the third houses a permanent exhibit highlighting the history of aviation in the region.

-The airport's two runways form a "V" pattern (with the tip of the "V" pointing west).
-A plan exists to build two more runways, each paralleling one existing runway.
-The one alongside the existing southern runway will be built first.
-No date has been set.
+In the year ending February 28, 2023, the airport had 99,616 aircraft operations, an average of 273 per day: 63% scheduled commercial, 19% general aviation, 14% air taxi and 4% military.
+In February 2023, there were 72 aircraft based at this airport: 3 single-engine and 3 multi-engine airplanes, 46 jet, and 20 military.

-In the fiscal year ending September 2016 the airport had 101,575 aircraft operations, an average of 278 per day: 58% scheduled commercial, 19% air taxi, 15% general aviation and 8% military.
-In August 2017, there were 54 aircraft based at this airport: 3 single-engine, 8 multi-engine, 25 jet and 18 military.
+The airport has multiple fixed-base operators for transient general aviation aircraft.
+Besides fuel, the two offer services such as maintenance, catering, hangars, and courtesy and rental cars; there are also amenities such as internet, conference rooms, vending machines, crew lounges, snooze rooms, and showers.